SENG-350-2024-fall/Team-6/Team Meetings/meeting-1.md

 Our team met to refine our Milestone 1 project.
 Since the work was divided efficiently, each member presented their progress, and we reviewed one another's work, offering suggestions for improvements as a team.
 We also discussed additional use cases and incorporated them into the project.

+**Meeting 4 - Oct 03**

+We started working on Milestone 2 and discussed how we want to proceed with the project.
+After reviewing the requirements, we identified the diagrams we need to create for this phase.
+To help track our progress, we added an incremental construction section where we will log the work as it develops.

+During the meeting, we focused on the class diagram.
+All team members collaborated, and we were able to create a rough draft of the class diagram together.
+This will serve as the foundation for refining the rest of the diagrams as we move forward.